New Business Requirements

 - Occupant Load

-*You may apply for the CO at any time during the permitting process but the certificate cannot be issued until all inspections for any other permits have been completed.
+Please note: You may apply for the CO at any time during the permitting process but the certificate cannot be issued until all inspections for any other permits have been completed.
 Applications can be obtained at the Permits office on the 2nd floor of city hall.
-Normally this application and request for inspection is handled by the tenant or business owner.
+Normally this application and request for inspection are handled by the tenant or business owner.